socials

 Ichumbi gorillas lodge

-Ichumbi gorillas lodge is located at Rushaga gorillas sector in Bwindi impenetrable national park at latitude -1.12186° S and longitude 29.71454° E. Ichumbi gorilla lodge is 472km from Kampala with a 9 hours 30 minutes drive and 162km from Kigali, Rwanda with a 4 hours 30 minutes drive and also 10 minutes walk from Rushaga gorillas sector park gate.
-Ichumbi lodge offers twin & family cottages for single & multiple occupancy at rates starting from $180 per person per night.
+Ichumbi gorillas lodge is located at Rushaga gorillas sector in Bwindi impenetrable national park at latitude -1.12186° S and longitude 29.71454° E. Reaching Ichumbi gorilla lodge is 472km from Kampala with a 9 hours 30 minutes drive and 162km from Kigali, Rwanda with a 4 hours 30 minutes drive and also 10 minutes walk from Rushaga gorillas sector park gate.
+Thus, Ichumbi lodge offers twin & family cottages for single & multiple occupancy at rates starting from $180 per person per night.

 Activities to engage in at your stay at Ichumbi lodge include: